sdsykes/nut-8/README.md

 them on output lines one by one.

 My first attempts focussed on using the biggest words first on each line, then filling the last bits of space with shorter ones.
-A common result using this method was about 9364 lines, 375 pages.
+It didn't result in perfectly filled lines.

 I then changed my approach, and started to add words preferentially of the most popular lengths.
 This allowed me to drop a few pages off the result, but still there were some gaps at the end of lines.

 Then I refined the algorithm to include the possibility to split the remaining space on a line into two equal pieces if there are words that would fill it.
 BINGO!
-With a bit of tweaking this yielded the goal, zero gaps, 369 pages.
+With a bit of tweaking this yielded the goal, zero gaps, 847 pages.

 Now I was able to take a few useless bits of code out and hone the algorithm to the minimum that would work perfectly.
-It was surprisingly few lines of code, and fast.
+It was surprisingly few lines of code, and quick enough.

 Why stop with Alastalon Salissa?
-I tried some other texts.
+The algorithm should be generic, so I tried some other texts.
 Project Gutenberg provided me with some classics: Sherlock Holmes, Moby Dick, Ulysses, Treasure Island, War and Peace, and appropriately for the season Dickens's A Christmas Carol.